Your complete

 You receive 1 shot on every hole.
 A bogey scores 2 Stableford points — the same as par without a handicap.
 Par gives you 3 points.
 A very competitive level for recreational golf.

-Handicap 38 is like handicap 36 — you get 2 shots on every hole — but with 1 extra shot on the 2 most difficult holes (stroke index 1 and 2).
+Handicap 38 is like 36 — 2 shots every hole — but with 1 extra shot on the 2 most difficult holes (SI 1 & 2).
+On those holes a triple bogey scores 2 points, double bogey 3, bogey 4.
+Target: 36 points.

 Golf etiquette